GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 3. Try to interpret the performance values of your model and your external validation in connection with the confusion matrix.
 Write a few sentences about how you would interpret your results (map and performance values) (e.g. is there a problem?
 What could cause a proplem?
 Is the spatial prediction sufficient?).

-Create a .zip file containing your spatial prediction map, the model and a short interpretation of your results (pdf) and upload it to your ILIAS folder.
+Again put your code and results in an Rmarkdown file and compile it to a PDF document.
+Create a .zip file containing the PDF and your  model and upload it to your ILIAS folder.

 {% endcapture %}
 <div class="notice--success">